 No clinical data exist that distinguish any of these products from the others.
-However, there are certain characteristics for some that have clinical benefits: Fentanyl (Duragesic) is available as a transdermal dosage form, a property unique to this class.
+However, there are certain characteristics for some that have clinical benefits: Buprenorphine (Butrans) and fentanyl (Duragesic) are available as transdermal dosage forms.
 Methadone (Dolophine) may provide an effective alternative in palliative care of most patients with cancer pain referred for poor pain control and/or adverse effects.
 It is also useful in the treatment of opioid dependence.
 Morphine sulfate has been available as a twice-daily sustained release dosage form (MS Contin, Oramorph SR) for many years.
 More recently, controlled-release dosage forms (Avinza, Kadian) approved for once daily use have been marketed.
 Although the ability of these agents to relieve pain is little, if any, better than the twice-daily dosage forms, the once-daily products are preferred by patients.
 Morphine ER/Naltrexone (Embeda) is a formulation of morphine that theoretically reduces abuse potential, but considering the lack of evidence to suggest that the abuse-limiting mechanism is effective, there appears to be no justification to support its use over any other long-acting morphine product.
 Tramadol ER products (Ryzolt, Ultram ER) are non-scheduled analgesics and provide other once-daily analgesic options.

 Like the controlled-release forms of morphine, oxycodone ER (OxyContin) allows for less frequent (12-hour) dosing of an opioid.
 No data exist to suggest that this agent is any more effective than controlled-release morphine sulfate.
 Oxycodone ER has a significant potential for abuse and has been associated with increases in crime, as well as deaths, due to illicit use.
 However, all opioids and tramadol can be abused and are subject to illicit use.
+Oxycodone ER has been reformulated to a delivery system that causes a gummy substance to be created when tablets are crushed; the effects of this redesign on illicit use have yet to be seen.